Bolton Artillery: Interwar

-World War II
+Second World War

 Mobilisation

 The Bolton Artillery mobilised on 1 September 1939, just before the outbreak of war, as part of 42nd (EL) Infantry Division, but from 27 September the newly formed 66th Infantry Division took over the duplicate units including 111th Fd Rgt.

 53rd (Bolton) Field Regiment

 Battle of France

 53rd (Bolton) Fd Rgt was still equipped with 18-pounders on the outbreak of war.
 The division began crossing to France in April 1940 to join the British Expeditionary Force (BEF).
 When the German offensive began on 10 May, the BEF advanced into Belgium under Plan D, and by 15 May 42nd (EL) Division was in position on the River Escaut in France.
 It began Defensive Fire (DF) tasks three days later and fired 6000 rounds in its first 36 hours of war.
 But the Wehrmacht's breakthrough in the Ardennes threatened the BEF's flank, and it had to retreat again.
 As the Germans thrust behind the BEF, 42nd (EL) Division found itself south of Lille and facing east.
 On 26 May 53rd Fd Rgt was ordered back to Dunkirk where the BEF was to be evacuated.

 Units returning from France were rapidly reinforced, re-equipped with whatever was available, and deployed for home defence.
 Field regiments were reorganised into three batteries, and 53rd Fd Rgt accordingly formed 438 Fd Bty by 29 March 1941.
 In the autumn of 1941 it was decided to convert 42nd (EL) Division into an armoured division.
 52nd (Manchester) and 53rd (Bolton) Fd Rgts left on 20 October, and joined 76th Infantry Division defending Norfolk.
 During 1942 large reinforcements were sent from the UK to Middle East Forces, and 53rd Fd Rgt was chosen to join them.